 - Your voice is audible and clear

-- Your contribution is relevant and made at the appropriate time.
+- Your contribution is relevant and made at the appropriate time

-- Quality of content:
+- Quality of Content:

-More important than the amount of time you speak for, is the quality of what you have said and the impact that it has had on the group.
+More important than the amount of time you speak for, is the quality of what you have said and the impact that it has on the group.
 You do not have to dominate the GD by speaking for a long period of time.
-You have to influence a group by providing it direction, by highlighting the crucial issues and putting forth persuasive and cogent arguments.
+You have to influence a group by providing it direction, highlighting the crucial issues and putting forth persuasive arguments.
 There is no formula to calculate the right duration of participation in a GD.
 In a 15-minute GD in which there are 12 participants, if you are able to speak for two minutes spread across four or five occasions, it should be enough.

 - Provide a structure that enables the discussion to carry on

-- Provide analysis that helps in distilling the discussion.
+- Provide analysis that helps in distilling the discussion

-- Provide new facts and details that help the discussion to move forward.
+- Provide new facts and details

-- Your examples should be crisp and clear.
+- Examples should be rational and clear

-- Try to provide a summary to the discussion.
+- Try to provide a summary to the discussion

 The words you select to express yourself are indicators of your personality.
 A negative approach is highlighted by negative words and body language.
-Of course if you have observed yourself using negative language a little too often, you need to do some self-analysis and sort out your attitudinal problems.
-Nervous body movements, having your hands folded across your chest, carrying skeptical expressions, constantly moving and fidgeting, evasive eye movements etc. are all indicators of a negative personality and should be avoided at all costs.
+Of course if you have observed yourself using negative language a little too often, you need to do some self-analysis and sort out your attitude related problems.
+Nervous body movements, having your hands folded across your chest, carrying skeptical expressions, constantly moving and fidgeting, evasive eye movements, etc. are all indicators of a negative personality and should be avoided at all costs.

 - Unfocussed Behavior:

-- Telling Wrong facts:
+- Telling Wrong Facts: